telerik/blazor-docs/components/treelist/state.md

 ### Set TreeList Options Through State

-The TreeList state allows you to control the behavior of the TreeList programmatically - you can, for example, set sorts, filteres and expand items.
+The TreeList state allows you to control the behavior of the TreeList programmatically - you can, for example, set sorts, filters and expand items.

 >tip The individual tabs below show how you can use the state to programmatically set the TreeList filtering, sorting and other features.